 Benefits

-- Flexibility: It provides time to address complex financial or custodial disputes more thoroughly.
+- Flexibility: It gives more time to adequately handle intricate financial or custody issues.

 Drawbacks